rlemaigre/Easy-DnD/docs/components/dropmask.md

 # DropMask
-The `drop-mask` component is meant to create an island insensitive to drag and rop on top of a Drop component.
+The `drop-mask` component creates an island that is insensitive to drag and drop on top of a Drop component.

 ## Props
 Prop Name | Type / Default | Description